xhzhangxx/ActMem/README.md

 ## 📖 Overview

-Existing memory frameworks for LLM agents (like RAG or summaries) typically act as passive **"recorders"**.
+Existing memory frameworks for LLM agents typically act as passive **"recorders"**.
 They are good at retrieving facts but often fail to understand the deeper implications of memories for current decision-making.

 **ActMem** is a novel actionable memory framework that transforms the agent from a passive retriever to an **active reasoner**.
 By integrating memory retrieval with active causal reasoning, ActMem enables agents to deduce implicit constraints and resolve potential conflicts between past states and current intentions.

-### The "Reasoning Gap" (Motivation)
-Why do we need ActMem?
-Consider the following scenario:

-> **History:** The user has a puppy that is "teething" and chewing everything.
-> **Current Query:** "Where can I buy Sago Palms?"
->
-> * ❌ **Traditional RAG:** Retrieves shops selling Sago Palms (ignoring the puppy).
-> * ✅ **ActMem:** Infers conflict (Sago Palms are toxic ↔ Puppy chews things) and warns the user.

 ---